mattdarden/CS1980/README.md

 1. when prompted for a database for hypothesis_two: type _**databases/unittest2.sqlite**_ and enter
 * output for tests on hypothesis_one and hypothesis_two should appear in the command line

+##### HOW TO RUN TESTS FOR OTHER CLASSES
+1. add all tests to the **'classes.txt'** file that you want to run following the above format
+1. in command line
+1. type _**python class_correlations.py**_ and enter
+* output for each test preceded by the line that output those results should appear in the command line

 ##### FILE DESCRIPTIONS
 * **databases** Folder - holds all of the sqlite databases and the python scripts to create the databases
    * **db.py** - creates the main capstone.sqlite database that all hypotheses query from